bdrobinson/mm-holidays-site/src/content/booking/intro.md

 Fill out this form to book your place on M+M. You can read our Terms and Conditions [here](/terms-and-conditions).

+**⚠️ We are operating a waiting list for Max and Madness on Week 1.
+Mayhem 1 still has space!**

 **⚠️ There are limited spaces available on Week 2.
 Please contact <week2@madnessandmayhem.org.uk> before applying.**

 > **⛺ Reduced cost for Mayhem boys**